 Working sets are a useful facility for working with Technical Reference Models, as they allow a series of views to be collected as a set, given a name, saved and reopened at a later time.
 They are useful for working with different stakeholders who might be interested in a particular set of views.
-The set can include diagrams, Matrix Profiles, Team Reviews and more, and any number of working sets can be created.
+The set can include diagrams, Matrix Profiles, Team Library and more, and any number of working sets can be created.

 Learn More: Working Sets

-A Component Diagram can be used to describe any number of the Applications, Application Services or Interfaces that make up the Technical Reference Model.
-Expressive diagrams can be created and viewed that show the relationship between Components including Interfaces and Ports that describe the services the application offers to its environment including other applications.
+A Component diagram can be used to describe any number of the Applications, Application Services or Interfaces that make up the Technical Reference Model.
+Expressive diagrams can be created and viewed that show the relationships between Components, including Interfaces and Ports that describe the services the application offers to its environment including other applications.
 Any number of diagrams can be created showing groups of applications that collaborate to provide a service that is ultimately required to meet a business service or capability.
 An enterprise of any appreciable size will typically have hundreds if not thousands of applications and their relationships will be complex and varied.
 It is possible to create a large diagram that shows all these applications in one view but it is more common to divide the portfolio up into a number of groups of applications.
 Both logical and physical application components can be described.